 Plant structure and function, with emphasis on anatomy, morphology, and physiology of higher (flowering) plants.
 Includes evolutionary sequence of plant forms and basic principles of ecology.
-Strongly Recommended: Biology 31.
+Prerequisite: Math 55 or 55B or 55Y or an appropriate skill level demonstrated through the mathematics assessment process.
+Strongly recommended: Biology 31.
 3 hours lecture, 6 hours laboratory.
 (CAN BIOL 6; BIOL 1 + ZOOL 1 + BOTN 1 = CAN BIOL SEQ A)